yoshimo0417/Crucible/README.md

 This mod is compatible with Ascension and mods that add IWD spells into Baldur's Gate.
 In both instances, Crucible needs to be installed after these mods.

+## Emerging Technology

+This mod uses ai voice acting for net new characters courtesy of Replica Studios and ElevenLabs.io.
+Any characters with prior voice work, such as NPCs, do NOT have voice acting for any new lines of dialog.

 ## Special Thanks

 - Lava, thank you for the numerous bam files and feedback